remidinishanth/distributed_systems/IS_A_and_HAS_A.md

 sense when you ask any subclass if it IS-A any of its supertypes.

 Remember, if X extends Y, X IS-A Y must make sense.

+DO NOT use inheritance just so that you can reuse code from another class, if the relationship between the superclass and subclass violate either of the above two rules.
+For example, imagine you wrote special printing code in the Alarm class and now you need printing code in the Piano class, so you have Piano extend Alarm so that Piano inherits the printing code.
+That makes no sense!
+A Piano is not a more specific type of Alarm.
+(So the printing code should be in a Printer class, that all printable objects can take advantage of via a HAS-A relationship.)

+Inheritance IS-A summary:
+* A subclass extends a superclass.
+* A subclass inherits all public instance variables and methods of the superclass, but does not inherit the private instance variables and methods of the superclass.
+* Inherited methods can be overridden; instance variables cannot be overridden (although they can be redefined in the subclass, but that’s not the same thing, and there’s almost never a need to do it.)
+* Use the IS-A test to verify that your inheritance hierarchy is valid.
+If X extends Y, then X IS-A Y must make sense.
+* The IS-A relationship works in only one direction.
+A Hippo is an Animal, but not all
+Animals are Hippos.
+* When a method is overridden in a subclass, and that method is invoked on an instance of the subclass, the overridden version of the method is called.
+(The lowest one wins.)
+* If class B extends A, and C extends B, class
+B IS-A class A, and class C IS-A class B, and class C also IS-A class A.